-Sums derived from the sale, disposal or redemption of the Notes may be subject to Hong Kong profits tax where received by or accrued to a person, other than a financial institution, who carries on a trade, profession or business in Hong Kong and the sum has a Hong Kong source.
+Sums derived from the sale, disposal or redemption of the Notes may be subject to Hong Kong profits tax where received by or accrued to a person, other than a financial institution, who carries on a trade, profession or business in Hong Kong and the sum has a Hong Kong source unless otherwise exempted.
 The source of such sums will generally be determined by having regard to the manner in which the Notes are acquired and disposed.

-In addition, the Inland Revenue (Amendment) (Taxation on Specified Foreign-sourced Income) Ordinance 2022 (Cap.
-112) of Hong Kong (the "Amendment Ordinance") came into effect on 1 January 2023.
-Under the Amendment Ordinance, certain foreign-sourced interest on the Notes and gains from the sale, disposal or redemption of Notes accrued to an MNE entity (as defined in the Amendment Ordinance) carrying on a trade, profession or business in Hong Kong are regarded as arising in or derived from Hong Kong and subject to Hong Kong profits tax when they are received in Hong Kong.
-The Amendment Ordinance also provides for relief against double taxation in respect of certain foreign-sourced income and transitional matters.
+In addition, pursuant to various foreign-sourced income exemption legislation in Hong Kong (the "FSIE Amendments"), the Inland Revenue (Amendment) (Taxation on Specified Foreign-sourced Income) Ordinance 2022 came into effect on 1 January 2023 and the Inland Revenue (Amendment) (Taxation on Specified Foreign-sourced Income) Ordinance 2023 came into effect on 1 January 2024, under which certain specified foreign-sourced income (including interest, dividend, disposal gain or intellectual property income, in each case, arising in or derived from a territory outside Hong Kong) accrued to an MNE entity (as defined in the FSIE Amendments) carrying on a trade, profession or business in Hong

+Kong is regarded as arising in or derived from Hong Kong and subject to Hong Kong profits tax when it is received in Hong Kong.
+The FSIE Amendments also provide for relief against double taxation in respect of certain foreign-sourced income and transitional matters.